S&P 500 turns positive for 2020, but most stocks are missing the party

 While U.S. equity valuations stand at their highest level since the dot-com boom, the flight to large-cap, tech-related companies reflects caution rather than euphoria, said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.

+Moreover, the top five S&P 500 companies today have a greater share of the index's earnings and trade at a lower multiple than the top five companies in 2000 did, Jonathan Golub, chief U.S. equity strategist at Credit Suisse, wrote in a research note on Tuesday.

-Given their relatively strong balance sheets and steadier revenue streams, many investors believe such companies are better positioned to withstand the economic pressures resulting from the novel coronavirus pandemic.
+Given their relatively strong balance sheets and steadier revenue streams, many investors believe large-cap, tech-related companies are better positioned to withstand the economic pressures resulting from the novel coronavirus pandemic.

 "These are strong companies," Krosby said.
 "You're not seeing a move to tech that is experimental, that doesn't have any profits."

-Meanwhile, the underperformance of the Russell 2000 small-cap index .RUT and shares in cyclical sectors such as financials .SPSY and industrials .SPLRCI suggests a still-tentative outlook toward the U.S. economic recovery, Krosby added.
+Meanwhile, the underperformance of the Russell 2000 small-cap index .RUT and shares in cyclical sectors such as financials .SPSY and industrials .SPLRCI suggests a still-tentative outlook toward the U.S. economic recovery, Krosby noted.

 Such shares have outperformed for brief periods over the past couple of months, but tech-related shares have then quickly resumed leadership.